REALTOR® CODE OF ETHICS

 The first step prior to filing an ethics complaint is to engage the Board’s ombuds services.
 Click here to learn more and then contact our Chief Executive Officer Suzanne Silva, CAE, RCE, at (401) 333-6363, ext.
 12, for assistance.

-Professional Standards Citation Policy
+What is the Association’s Professional Standards Citation Policy?

 Mediation